luiscarlosgph/grabcut/README.md

 ----------------
 If you already compiled and installed this repo from source, do not install it again with pip.

-The pip package contains a pre-compiled binary grabcut library, which depends on OpenCV 4.5.
-It is likely that your Linux distribution comes with a different version of OpenCV, but you can install this specific version of OpenCV following:
+The pip package contains a pre-compiled binary grabcut library, which depends on OpenCV 4.5 and numpy 1.20.1.
+It is likely that your Linux distribution comes with different versions, but you can install them both following:

+* OpenCV
 ```bash
 # Install OpenCV dependencies
 $ sudo apt update